 In 2013, Lynne McMurtry performed the role of Bloody Mary in South Pacific in Concert with Pacific Opera Victoria and the Victoria Symphony.
 She returns in 2015 as Emilia in Verdi's Otello.

-Hailed as a force of nature (Toronto Star) and an actress of immense talent (Opera Canada), mezzo-soprano Lynne McMurtry is an exciting and vibrant presence on the concert and operatic stage.
+Hailed as a force of nature (Toronto Star) and an actress of immense talent (Opera Canada), contralto Lynne McMurtry is an exciting and vibrant presence on the concert and operatic stage.
 Her career spans the breadth of classical music genres, from opera and oratorio through art song and new music.
 She has sung with the Boston Symphony, the Charleston Symphony, the Winnipeg Symphony, and Manitoba Opera, among others, and at many of the major festivals, including Tanglewood, Ravinia, Banff, and Aldeburgh.
 Conductors with whom she has performed include Seiji Ozawa, Robert Spano, William Eddins, Kevin Mallon, Wayne Strongman, Ivars Taurins, and Lorraine Vaillancourt.

 McMurtry is a force of nature ...
 This young artist has pipes of steel, an assured technique and great stage presence, which bode a great future.

 Lynne McMurtry is another Canadian voice to discover.
 Her low registers are expressive and furious, giving her presence and personality.

 McMurtry ... possess a big dramatic voice and many shades of nuance.
 She is also an actress of immense talent.